Accountant Southend

 Advice for Freelancers and Contractors

-The best advice that we can give to freelancers and contractors that are considering setting up as a sole trader is to, at the very least, consult an experienced accountant to make sure that you are compliant with UK regulations.
+If you’re wondering how to set up as a freelancer UK, starting as a sole trader is the most straightforward option, consult an experienced accountant to make sure that you are compliant with UK regulations.

 Accountants can also help with Self Assessment, making sure that your submission is made on time, and is accurate so that you don’t incur any fines down the road.